kiss-ai-stack/kiss-ai-stack-server/README.md

 **Method:** `POST`
 **Query Parameter:**
 - `action` (required): Action to perform on the session (`init` or `close`).
-- `init` - Will initialize the Agent session
+- `init` - Will initialize the stack session
 - `close` - Will close the active session, if the scope is `temporary` stored docs will be cleaned

 **Request Body:**